Midwife in the Tire Swing

 Intermezzo 19—Nasty business, peace

 It is November 11, 1918, Armistice Day.
-This is another time, a time inside the private movies Lucy sometime plays in the aftermath of a brain event—those small strokes which accompany great age.
+This is another time, a time inside the private movies Lucy sometime plays in the aftermath of a brain event—those small strokes that accompany great age.
 In his movies-out-of-time he is someone else.
-Lucy once asks the librarian, a Goodall girl, the great-granddaughter of George and Azalea, about this.
+Lucy once asks the librarian, a Goodall girl, the granddaughter of George and Azalea, about this.
 He has a friend, he says; he is concerned.
 This is good; the girl’s forehead displays a wrinkle.
 She taps at her keyboard.
 “Transient ischemic attack,” she says.
 She smiles.
 Lucy smiles.

 Departing the library, Lucy stumbles and catches himself against the pediment of Our Heroes, a patinated bronze Union infantryman.
 He checks if anybody has seen.
 There is no one watching.
 “This will be our secret, Corporal, the balance thing.
-I pledge to henceforth name every successive barn cat after the 5th Maine Volunteers—a kind of immortality.
+I pledge to henceforth name every successive barn cat after one of the 5th Maine Volunteers—a kind of immortality.
 Better than I’ll get.
 You and I, soldier, may be the last homeless veteran or unemployed turret gunner left out in the rain in the state of Maine.
-Ever meet a woman called Eurydice?
+Ever meet a woman called Euphrosyne?
 She used to picnic here in the park.
 My wife’s mother.
 Whaddya say?
 Yes?
 Good.
 Cat’s mother was a flaming nutjob; did I ever tell you that?”
 The Union corporal, Tim Spaulding once of Eastport, groomed his mustache and coughed up a minie ball.

 “Gesundheit.
 She died of tuberculosis.
 At a health spa, not from Confederate lead—there’s an oxymoron there if you care to look for it.
 Cat’s mother is dead, no statue, her torch of insanity passed to her daughter.
 I am alive, now retired, verb transitive, due to the reluctance of American taxpayers to keep me flying after the Germans shot down most of our airplanes.
 No small accomplishment when you count up the missions in which we delivered tons of ordnance on the heads of innocent civilians.
 All those bullets, thousands of misses by the Wehrmacht targeteers, and me guilty as sin.
 What do you think about that?
 Innocence as the culpability of souls where the United States of America chooses to drop its bombs?”
 Corporal Spaulding is puzzled, but Lucy keeps going.